hypered/invoiced/README.md

 `invoice2data` comes with some templates, but the Proximus one for instance didn't work on our example PDF.
 If we can somehow ensure the templates "work", we should upstream them.

+We're using the non-official `comment:` field to try to add some information to our templates.